Transaction tech can’t compete with savings tech, pt 1

 All we must do is conduct a simple thought experiment.
 Let’s consider the first-ever transaction that a new form of money is involved in.
 What motivates it?
 Is the merchant willing to accept the money as payment because he recognizes that the money is convenient for the task of exchange?
 Or is the merchant interested in the money because he believes it has attributes conducive to preserving trade value, so that it may be used as a medium until a future exchange?

-Of course it is the later.
+Of course it is the latter.
 If it were the former, then economic activity would seem absurd.
 If customers could convince merchants to accept things as payment on the basis of their convenience to transact with, then customers could pick leaves off the ground and hand them to merchants as acceptable payment.
 Or send an email containing a drawing of a spider.
 Or blow air into a jar.

 "I do not have any money so am sending you this drawing I did of a spider instead.
 I value the drawing at $233.95 so I trust this settles the matter." — David Thorne